"

 himself and building immortal memories, more beautiful than all the

-treasures of the earth Jean-Christian MICHEL still holds them in its
+treasures of the earth Jean-Christian Michel still holds them in its

 heart :